The CLCA and Chicago Hope Academy Partnership

 In 2013, Chicago Hope academy was presented with the opportunity to acquire 15 acres of land a few blocks to the north and west in a quiet and undeveloped pocket of North Lawndale between Harrison and Taylor streets.
 The land was purchased in 2014 and Hope began the development of a full sized rugby field, state of the art Olympic track and site for future high school expansion on the north seven acre parcel.

 In 2015, at the conclusion of the lease for the Roosevelt Rd. pitch, the CLCA led the way to creating a permanent home for the Lions when they entered into a formal partnership with Chicago Hope to purchase a 50% interest in the eight acres “South” parcel between Polk and Taylor streets.
 After two years of design and construction due diligence, it was time to go public with the project, The Lions for Hope Sports Complex.
 A full year was utilized to gain the support of the Alderman, the community, the Mayor’s Office and the Chicago Dept. of Planning and Development.

 After all support coalesced, an extensive zoning change was undertaken and successfully concluded in the spring of 2018 to allow for the development of a youth focused, rugby centric community facility and two state of the art artificial turf athletic fields.
 Both fields will be lit for maximum utility, and the primary field will also be domed seasonally for full year usage.
-The goal is to have the first field built by the beginning of November 2018.
+The goal is to have the first field built by May 1st, 2019.